mikerabat/mrmath/readme.txt

 Developer:

-Rabatscher Michael - main windows and core development - contact via www.mrsoft.com William Cantrall - special thanks for making the library MacOs compatible. - contact address tbd
+Rabatscher Michael - main windows and core development - contact via www.mrsoft.com William Cantrall - special thanks for making the library MacOs compatible.

 // ###################################################################
 changelog:

+Date: Samstag, 19.
+Oktober 2013	11:45:37
+Many thanks to W. Cantrall who implemented the MAC OS support (Thread pooling and Unit tests).
+Rewrote all the Thread pooling for windows as well.
+Some minor changes on the asm interfaces: some integer params have been ported to nativeint for better large matrix support.

 Date: Mittwoch, 14.
 August 2013 11:27:35
 Added a new incremental PCA class.